 - You can filter the values displayed to the user based on the previous selection in Extended Properties.
 The values are multilevel values stored in a table.

 - Functional elements were added to the Job View tab to allow users to update more properties of a job.

 - Job Notes is a dialog box to add comments and notes or document information for a job.
 It is accessible to all users.

 - Select another job as a parent job of the current job in the Workflow Manager database.
 The current job becomes a child job of the selected parent job.

 - The Parent Version parameter is the parent of the job version.
 Any version can serve as a parent version.

 - The job version is a child of the parent version.
 It serves as the version where spatial edits for a job are performed.
 A new job version can be created or an existing version can be selected as job version.

 - Vector tile layers can now be shared in the Publish Web Layer pane.
 For more information, see Vector tile layer.

-- Map image layers shared to Portal for ArcGIS 10.5 can now be drawn using tiles from a cache.
+- Map image layers shared to ArcGIS Enterprise 10.5 can now be drawn using tiles from a cache.
 For more information, see Map image layer.